 Cloudflare is a free Content Delivery Network (CDN) and site-optimizer which can work with any type of websites to deliver a fast-paced and secure web experience.
 It is free for all users with just a few feature limitations.
 Higher plans allow more freedom and start at $20 per month.
 Setting up for Cloudflare is very easy and can be achieved by any person who has access to his domain’s DNS manager.
 We will see how it works and what should be the most suitable setting for WordPress blogs.

-First of all, create a new account on http://cloudflare.com and verify your email address.
-Cloudflare provides guided setup which involves following steps:
+First of all, create a new account on https://cloudflare.com and verify your email address.
+Cloudflare provides guided setup which involves the following steps:

 In this section, type the domain name you want to be on cloudflare.
 Cloudflare will read and download the existing A/CNAME/MX & TXT records so that they can be edited directly from the Cloudflare dashboard.
 After these records are downloaded, cloudflare asks if you want to do any changes to the existing records or just want to add new ones.
 There is always “I’ve added all missing records” link at the bottom of the page if you want to step forward.

 For cloudflare to work with your domain, you need to edit the nameserver records from your domain registrar’s control panel.
 You need to delete all existing nameservers and add following two to the list: